SwissClinicalTrialOrganisation/secuTrial_recipes/create_sae_notification/README.md

 # Create an AE notification

-1. Navigate to the item (e.g. radiobutton) which indicates if an SAE is being registered
+1. Navigate to the item (e.g. radiobutton) which indicates if an SAE is being registered.

 2. New rule → Generate message if  → “Rule name: New AE” → New or condition → own item → = equal value → fixed integer → no